Congressional District # 14

 Threats and Contaminants

-On September 29, 2003, EPA issued a record of decision (ROD) for the site which documented that the ongoing removal action is eliminating existing and potential risks to human health and the environment at the site.
-As a result, the selected remedy in the ROD is no further action after the ongoing removal action is completed.
+On September 29, 2003, EPA issued a record of decision (ROD) documenting the ongoing removal action is eliminating existing and potential future risks to human health and the environment at the site and selecting no further action after the ongoing removal action is completed as the remedy for the Site.
 The removal action will continue until all testing is complete and all identified contaminated properties are cleaned up.

-As part of the ongoing removal action, EPA is reevaluating the approximately 120 properties that were part of the mid-1980s cleanup project to determine whether there is any residual contamination that was left behind during that earlier cleanup and then covered with clean backfill soil.
-Any such low-level residual contamination, if buried under clean soils, may have gone undetected during EPA's investigation activities.
-As part of the reevaluation, EPA is carefully analyzing all available data and excavation information for each property that was part of the 1980s cleanup project.
-EPA is also conducting additional field investigations at certain properties that were part of the 1980s cleanup project.
-If any soils exceeding EPA's cleanup standards are discovered, the affected properties would be cleaned up as part of the ongoing removal action.
+As part of the ongoing removal action, EPA evaluated the properties that were part of the mid-1980s Kerr-McGee cleanup to determine whether any residual contamination was left behind and covered with clean backfill soil.
+Any low-level residual contamination, if buried under clean soils, may have gone undetected during EPA's investigation activities.
+EPA carefully analyzed all available file data and excavation information for each property that was part of the 1980s cleanup project and conducted additional sub-surface investigations where file documentation indicated elevated levels may have been left in areas and were not subsequently cleaned during the EPA directed removal action.
+Any residual contamination left behind during the 1980s cleanup and not detected by EPA initial gamma surveys did not create unacceptable exposures at the surface but may present unacceptable exposures if the materials were uncovered in the future.
+Any soils exceeding EPA's cleanup standards discovered were cleaned up as part of the ongoing removal action.

 In January 2009, Tronox (formerly Kerr-McGee) filed for Chapter 11 bankruptcy and ceased work on the site.
 EPA immediately began attempting to negotiate a settlement of environmental claims with Tronox that would fund the cleanup of any remaining properties in need of additional cleanup.
-In May 2010, an interim agreement was reached with Tronox that provided funding to complete the cleanup of 10 properties identified with residual contamination.
-This work was completed by the end of 2010.
+In May 2010, an interim agreement was reached with Tronox that provided funding to complete the cleanup of 10 properties identified with residual contamination and cleanup of these properties was completed by the end of 2010.
+Five additional properties were cleaned up in 2011 and 2012.
+To date, all but one of the properties identified with contamination have been cleaned up and restored.
+Cleanup of the remaining property will happen once an adequate funds become available.

-The local community has been very involved in site issues for more than a decade.
+The local community has been very involved in site issues for more than two decades.
 The Thorium Action Group (TAG), a very active and vocal community group, fought hard for the removal of the thorium materials from the West Chicago and DuPage County area.
-EPA participates in regular meetings of the West Chicago Intergovernmental Forum, which includes representatives of state and federal regulatory agencies, local community representatives, members of TAG, the PRP, and other interested stakeholders.
+EPA participated in regular meetings of the West Chicago Intergovernmental Forum, which includes representatives of state and federal regulatory agencies, local community representatives, members of TAG, the PRP, and other interested stakeholders.
+As the cleanup of the sites in West Chicago began to reach completion, these meetings were held less often and are now held on an "as needed" basis.
+Minutes of these meetings since 2007 other documents relating to the cleanup of the Kerr-McGee sites in West Chicago can be found at http://www.epa.gov/region5/cleanup/kerrmcgee/index.htm.
 Throughout the bankruptcy process, the local communities were involved in the negotiations and were a party to the bankruptcy agreement.

 ContactsRemedial Project Manager, U.S. EPA